meghaniankov/CV/README.md

 ## MEGHAN IANKOV

-A juninor developer with a passion for solving puzzles, building things, and using data to tell a story.
+A junior developer with a passion for solving puzzles, building things, and using data to tell a story.
 During my 8+ years in corporate finance and experience with starting an e-commerce business, I have fallen in love with coding and programming.
-It started with VBA to build Excel macros, then dabbling with using HTML, CSS, and Liquid for my company's website, and then finally with experienting with A.I. to create a tool for my business.
+It started with VBA to build Excel macros, then HTML, CSS, and Liquid for my company's website, and then finally experimenting  with A.I. to create a tool for my business.
 Along the way I have been building the foundation for a career in tech.

 My goal now is to build a career in software development, where I can be challenged daily to solve problems and build exciting things.